xpring-eng/Xpring-JS/README.md

 ### XrpClient

-`XrpClient` is a gateway into the XRP Ledger. `XrpClient` is initialized with a single parameter, which is the URL of the remote adapter (see: ‘Server Side Component’ section above).
+`XrpClient` is a gateway into the XRP Ledger. `XrpClient` is initialized with a URL for a remote rippled node and an enum indicating the network the remote node runs on (see: ‘Server Side Component’ section above).

 ```javascript
 const { XrpClient, XrplNetwork } = require('xpring-js')